An Overview of Significant Information for Sea Mist Resort Timeshare Owners

 SEA MIST BUDGETS

 When Sea Mist first opened, the Association had two sections to a single budget, the “condo budget”, and the “operations budget”.
 This division was somewhat arbitrary, and an amendment was approved at the 2002 annual meeting to guarantee that it was clear to all that both sections existed under a single umbrella.
 The reason for the two sections relates to the method by which certain line items are paid.
 In the “condo budget” regular owners pay dues on a quarterly basis; in the “operations budget” section, fees (dues) are paid on a monthly basis during the time that the resort is open and operating as a motel.

 With the advent of weekly timeshare owners, it was necessary to combine the “condo budget” and the “operations budget” into a single budget to establish a single maintenance fee for the year for weekly timeshare owners.
 When this was done, additional costs specifically associated with weekly timeshare owners were incorporated into what has been generally referred to as the “Timeshare Budget”.

 For all intents and purposes there is a single budget for the resort and its various classifications of owners.
 Accommodations have been made for the method of payment and the need to identify those costs unique to weekly timeshare owners or other owners.

 Because of the manner in which the timeshare budget is presented, it is somewhat difficult for new timeshare owners to gain a thorough understanding immediately.
 However, we see no other clear alternative.
-As a result, we have included some detailed examples in this overview, which should go a long way in assisting new timeshare owners.
+As a result, we include some detailed examples with the budget packet each year, which should go a long way in assisting new timeshare owners.